Work with individuals towards habilitation with a team. Make a difference in someone’s life.

 - Administers medication to program participants in accordance to the DPW Medication Administration training.
 Accurately records all medication administration on the Medication Administration Record (MAR).
 Notifies and consults with on-call on all medication disruptions or questions.

 - Coordinates and implements daily activities that are based on individual strengths and interests.

-- High School Diploma/GED equivalent plus a minimum 2 years of Developmental Disability direct care experience or 3 years of related experience in a human service field.
+- High School Diploma/GED equivalent plus a minimum 2 years of direct care Developmental Disability experience or 3 years of related experience in a human service field.